rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `extendUpgradeFocusPacket`

-Use a larger packet for sending the ID of the focus upgrade being selected, thus allowing the use of focus upgrade IDs > 127 on multiplayer servers.
+Use a larger packet for sending the ID of the focus upgrade being selected, allowing the use of focus upgrade IDs > 127 on multiplayer servers.